-How to Plan for Low Interest Rates Through 2023
+How to Plan for Interest Rate Changes Through 2023

 Posted on April 6, 2021 in Credit Cards

-The United States is currently experiencing near-historic interest rates, and a year after the COVID-19 pandemic reached the United States, the Federal Reserve just announced it will keep the benchmark interest rate near zero as the economy continues to recover from the pandemic.
-This means that Americans can refinance their debt to save money, and can continue to do so until at least 2023.
-Here’s what that means for your wallet, including helpful ideas for how to plan for interest rates staying low through 2023.
+The United States had been experiencing near-historically low interest rates, and a year after the COVID-19 pandemic reached the United States, the Federal Reserve announced it would keep the benchmark interest rate near zero as the economy continues to recover from the pandemic.
+This dovish sentiment from the Fed changed in March of 2022, much earlier than expected, as inflation numbers began to rise to dangerous levels.
+This means that Americans time to refinance their debt and save money are dwindling, and it now might be worth waiting to make any changes until the rate increase continue to ease in 2023.
+It now seems likely that rates will begin to drop by the end of 2023, and we’ve laid out what that means for your wallet, including helpful ideas for how to plan for when interest rates come back down.

 It’s an Opportune Time to Buy or Refinance a Home

-The housing market is crazy right now in the wake of the interest rate plunge.
+While this may have been true during the near zero interest rate time period, the housing market has leveled off and in some cases come back down from it’s crazy high in the wake of the interest rate increases.
 Just make sure your move makes long-term financial sense for you and your family.
 If you are sure that you can comfortably afford a new mortgage payment, the next few years are prime time to buy a home.

-The low interest rates are unfortunately, bad news for savers.
-The long-term period of low interest rates means that it may be better for savers to keep cash in high-interest savings accounts or a long-term CD ladder, which provides staggered maturity dates.
+The low interest rates were bad news for savers, but with interest rates on the rise, so are savings rates.
+The long-term period of interest rates means that it may be better for savers to keep cash in high-interest savings accounts or a long-term CD ladder, which provides staggered maturity dates.

 Student Loan Refinancing

-Currently, there is a pause on federal student loan payments.
+Currently, there is still a pause on federal student loan payments.
+If the debt relief program’s legality is not resolved by June 30, 2023, payments will resume 60 days later.
 But, when that ends, you may be tempted to jump at a student loan refinancing offer.
 First, you should consider what you might be giving up if you decide to pay off a federal loan with a private one.
 There are a number of benefits that come with federal student loans, including flexible repayment plans, deferment, refinancing, and even student loan forgiveness.

 Pay Off Your Debts Before Interest Rates Rise Again

 As the economy continues to improve, we will continue to see Americans borrowing more.
 It’s important to remember, the more debt you accrue, the more you’ll have to pay back— giving you less room in your budget.
-If interest rates begin to rise over the new few years, that goal may become even more important.
-You may remember that the Federal Reserve raised the target federal funds rate a quarter of a point to 0.5 last December after keeping interest rates near zero since 2008.
+As the Fed interest rates rise, that goal may become even more important.

 If you are going to use the low-interest period to pay off debt (which we strongly recommend), here’s some advice: